 Please read the following before starting the registration process:

-- early bird discount will apply to all registrations received PRIOR TO JUNE 1st (see pricing table below)
+- early bird discount will apply to all registrations received PRIOR TO JUNE 16th (extended from June 1st) (see pricing table below)

 - registration is conducted online and credit card payment will be required at time of registration

 - there are separate registration forms for members of BHYC and for non-member Brooksville Town Residents